 Other key decisions for searchers

 A majority, 66%, chose to focus their search in their local geographic area compared to 50% who search right after their MBA.
 Most cited a desire to have roots in their local community without having to disrupt their families.
 Others, like Trevor Smith, wanted to move, “We were living in NYC and had just recently had our third child, so it was time to either recommit to the city long term or make a change.
 My wife and I are both from SC, so NC was the place where we chose to focus our search.”
-Patrick Dunagan, at North Range, commented, “My wife and I had recently had our first child, and we felt like putting down roots close to our extended families.”
+Patrick Dunagan, at North Range, commented, “My wife and I had recently had our first child, and we felt like putting down roots close to our extended families so moved from the Bay Area to Seattle.”

-With a combination of geographic restriction and having attained economic security, 65% of mid-career searchers funded their own search, whereas about 50% of those who search immediately after graduation selected the the self-funded model.
+With a combination of geographic restriction and having attained economic security, 75% of mid-career searchers funded their own search, whereas about 50% of those who search immediately after graduation selected the the self-funded model.
 The percentage who self-fund rises even higher for those who delay their search beyond the 5.5 year average.
 Brian Sampson commented, “I negotiated an ‘early retirement’ package to fund my search.”
-Another deferred searching by 3 years and said, “I got my bonus and my wife and I wanted to search before having children in part because her salary and healthcare benefits were important to funding the search.”
+Another said, “I got my bonus and my wife and I wanted to search before having children in part because her salary and healthcare benefits were important to funding the search.”

 Whereas early searchers launch with a partner 45% of the time, these mid-career searchers were closer to 25%.
 It is much easier to identify and align with a partner while in graduate school or by reaching back to professional acquaintances.
 Anthony Ekmekjian at BASE Equity says “We were classmates at business school and while working for 3 years at our respective institutional jobs, my prospective partner and I would meet weekly to discuss business ideas.”
 Later in your career, it is more challenging to find a compatible search partner who is “ready” at the same time you are.
 Joseph Saliba, at Ascent Equity Group found, “Both my partner and I came from entrepreneurial families so we both had that goal for ourselves.
 I was 4 years out and he was just graduating from business school.
 He had a background in private equity, mine was in operations and consulting, and we both had experience in the Oil & Gas industry – this worked very well with the company we purchased.”
 Still 15%, despite careful selection, reported breaking away from their partner after launch and continuing their successful search independently.